Art Deco Interior of the Paramount Theatre

-Designed in 1930 by Temple Buell, the opulent Art Deco Paramount Theatre is the
+Designed in 1930 by Temple Buell, the opulent Art Deco Paramount Theatre is the last of the original downtown Denver movie palaces.

 The interior is filled with Zig-Zag Moderne motifs, fake gold leaf, copper and bronzing.